trufflesuite/trufflesuite.com/src/docs/truffle/getting-started/installation.md

 ## Recommendations for Linux

-I you're running Truffle on Linux or MacOS X, you should not install it with sudo, otherwise you might encounter some permission issues.
-It is recommended to install truffle as a normal user.
-Before we can install truffle as a normal user we have to cleanup the system.
-It is also recommended to install nodejs and npm with nvm (node version manager).
-An advantage of nvm is that you can run different node versions on the same machine.
+If you're running Truffle on Linux or macOS, you should not install it with `sudo`, otherwise you might encounter some permission issues.
+It is recommended to install Truffle as a normal user.
+Before we can install Truffle as a normal user, we have to clean-up the system.
+It is also recommended to install Node.js and NPM with [NVM (Node Version Manager)](https://github.com/creationix/nvm].
+An advantage of NVM is that you can run different Node versions on the same machine.

 ### Cleanup node and npm
 #### Remove all packages which have been installed with `sudo npm install -g`